 Here are some things to note when deciding when to visit Italy.

-- Summer can get hot and Winter can get extremely cold.
+- Summer can get hot and very humid, while Winter can get extremely cold.

 - August is the busiest month for tourism in Italy.

 - Be aware of Italy’s annual festivals, as these might affect your visit.